Constitution of Lambda Alliance

 Section 3.
 Said mission and purpose will be accomplished by creating a safe, secure and supportive environment for the LGBTQA community; by increasing social awareness of LGBTQA presence and concerns; through acts of public service; by monitoring political issues relevant to the LGBTQA community; striving to affect political change to serve the LGBTQA community; and by providing outlets for social interaction among Lambda Alliance members and the LGBTQA community.

 Section 4.
-Lambda Alliance functions, defined as meetings or events hosted by the organization, are open to anyone who expresses goodwill toward the LGBTQA community.
+Lambda Alliance functions, defined as meetings or events hosted by the organization, are open all allies–who are defined as anyone who expresses goodwill toward the LGBTQA community.
+“Allies” are therefore understood to be both individuals who are and are not LGBTQA-identified.

 Article III: Membership.